 About Context

-JTS’s Context program is a two-year intellectual journey that fosters a sense of being at home in Jewish culture, religion, text, and civilization.
-Participants meet weekly, studying with major scholars and forming a close, supportive learning community.
+JTS’s Context Online is a two-year intellectual journey that fosters a sense of being at home in Jewish culture, religion, text, and civilization.
+Participants meet weekly on Zoom, studying with major scholars and forming a supportive learning community.
+Now, wherever you are, you can access this unique learning opportunity.

-• Engage in close reading of texts and stimulating discussion guided by JTS’s outstanding faculty and other expert scholar-teachers.
+- Engage in close reading of texts and stimulating discussion guided by outstanding JTS scholars, who use the best in educational technology tools and strategies.

-• Explore the development of Jewish belief and practice, and encounter the richness and diversity of Jewish civilization.
+- Explore the development of Jewish belief and practice, and encounter the richness and diversity of Jewish civilization with learners from across the globe.

-A new cycle of Context will meet on Tuesday evenings on the JTS campus starting in October
+A new cycle of Context will meet on Wednesday evenings at 7:00 p.m.
+ET starting in September 2024.

-Fall Semester: The Bible and Ancient Israel with Dr. Robert Harris, professor of Bible and Ancient Semitic
+Fall Semester: The Bible and Ancient Israel with Dr. Ora Horn Prouser

-Spring Semester: The World of Rabbinic Judaism with Rabbi Mordecai Schwartz, PhD, director of the
+Spring Semester: The World of Rabbinic Judaism with Dr. David Kraemer

-Share the journey with other adult learners from diverse backgrounds who are committed to serious Jewish study.
+Share the journey with other adult learners from around the globe who are committed to serious Jewish study.
 Context classes evolve as vibrant learning communities that support and sustain each participant’s dedication to understanding the Jewish past and exploring its meaning for our lives today.

 Context is taught by JTS faculty and other distinguished scholars associated with JTS who are committed to sharing their love of Jewish learning beyond the academy.